-For the entire summer I have worn a wash & go (w&g).
+For the entire summer I have worn a wash & go.
 And I finally perfected the style enough to where I have loved rocking it, and have been able to wear it for days at a time.
-I always co-wash and style in the shower, and then apply my curling product while still in the shower with my strands soaked and dripping.
-I get better slip, better coverage, and no drippage when I get out.
+I always wash and style in the shower, and then apply my gel while still in the shower with my strands soaked and dripping.
+I get better slip, better coverage, and no drippage when I get out to lightly shingle for more definition.
 Plus, I found that this has actually drastically decreased the styling time and given me more wear from one style.
-Shaking it throughout the day gives me the shape and clumped curls that I love so much.
-Needless to say, my hair has thrived and my wash & go’s are now my favorite style.
+Shaking it throughout the day while it’s still wet gives me the shape and clumped curls that I love so much.
+Needless to say, my hair has thrived and my wash & gos are now my favorite style.

 Product or Process?

 See, our curl pattern never changes…right?
 Our curls are what they are, and a curling/styling product just enhances what we already have, naturally.
-So – freshly done – wouldn’t every w&g look about the same?
+So – freshly done – wouldn’t every wash & go look about the same?
 Same curl, same shape, etc.?
 And when you have a consistent process – the same way you apply the curling product each and every time you do your hair – then your strands will lay the same, etc. (for the most part).
 When I was shingling my semi-wet / damp / almost dry hair with curling product, it never turned out right.
-I spent years hating, rather detesting, w&g’s and wouldn’t even touch the style for a year or so.
-So now that I can’t get enough of my w&g’s, I can only assume that for my hair, soaking wet and dripping hair is how I have to apply my product – no matter which product it is.
-This would mean that the primary indication of a successful w&g, or rather a keeper-worthy product, would actually be how the hair looks the day after, or after every strand has dried.
+I spent years hating, rather detesting, wash & gos and wouldn’t even touch the style for a year or so.
+But as I learned more about my natural hair, that I have low-porosity hair, I know that, for my hair, soaking wet and dripping is the only way to apply my product – no matter which product it is.
+This would mean that the primary indication of a successful wash & go, or rather a keeper-worthy product, would actually be how the hair looks the day after, or after every strand has dried.
 Right?
-And an even better indicator would be day 2 or 3 hair and how well the product holds up through day 4 or even 5.
+And an even better indicator would be day-two-or-three hair and how well the product holds up through day 4 or even 5.

-This was especially evident to me this morning after picking up some super inexpensive natural hair products last night in Target.
-This was a more generic product that equaled a fraction of the cost of some of the more popular natural curling products.
+This was especially evident to me after using a super inexpensive gel instead of the more expensive stuff I’d been using before.
+It’s a more generic product, albeit pretty popular in the natural hair community, that costa me a fraction of the more popular natural curling products, and last me three times as long.
 After stepping out of the shower this morning, all clean and curled, I shook my hair out and noticed that it looked exactly the same as after I’d used one of those pricier products.
-In fact, 9 hours later, this w&g looks fantastic!
-Granted, I will really know the next morning after it has dried and been stretched a bit; but for starters, it is looking just as good as the other stuff.
+In fact, 9 hours later, this wash & go looks fantastic!
+Granted, I will really know in about 36 hours (omg) after my strands have completely dried and been stretched a bit; but for starters, it is looking just as good as the other stuff.
 So my second thought begs the question…

 Product or Price?

-Natural Hair Product A costs $58.00; and promises to give shiny, detangled, defined, bouncy curls.
-Natural Hair Product B costs $4.99; and promises the same, plus frizz-control.
-Product A comes in a 16 oz jar; while product B comes in an 8 oz. jar.
-Product A contains many undesirable ingredients, and product B contains one.
-Standing in the store, trying to decide which product to pick up, they begin to all look the same after awhile.
+Natural Hair Product A costs $20.00; and promises to give shiny, elongated, defined, bouncy curls (::epic side eye::).
+Natural Hair Product B costs $4.49; and simply promises definition, body, shine, and no flaking.
+Product A comes in a 16 oz jar; while product B comes in an 32 oz. jar.
+Product A has lots of ingredients, some I don’t really need for a simple wash & go; and product B has like 4.
+Standing in the store, trying to decide which product to pick up, natural hair products all look the same after a while.
 They all promise the same things, all claim to have natural ingredients, and they all cater to natural tresses.
 The one biggest difference is usually the price; and one would think that the higher the price…the better the product.
 Right?
-But are you really paying for the product or the name?
+But are you paying for the product or the name?

 What makes one natural hair product pricier than the other?
-And what makes people purchase products that will cost them nearly $60?
-For many, I believe that it is the name.
+And what makes people purchase products that will cost them nearly $20, even sometimes $30 or more coins?
+For many, I believe that it’s the name.
+Or how popular it is.
 Brand recognition and product persuasion is a powerful thing and many times we see natural hair products being used on YouTube, on television commercials, or in magazines; and we just have to try it – whether it is because this well-known person claims to use it, or because it is new to the market.
 So we identify a product on the shelves that we’ve seen somewhere before and just have to try – we pay the cost and get it home to try it out.
-Sometimes it does what it promises – what we expect; and other times we toss it in the products basket under the sink and forget about it – moving on to the next product that promises the next-best-thing.
+Sometimes it does what it promises – what we expect; and other times we toss it in the products basket under the sink and forget about it – moving on to the next-new product that promises the next-best-thing.